-Recently, Fiber Optic Cable technology has taken center stage and become the focus of many of the network buildout plans in the United States.
-With the RDOF program under way, most of the funds have been promised to all-Fiber or Fiber-Wireless hybrid networks.
-The sentiment in the market is that Fiber is the end-all solution to get broadband delivered to rural American communities.
+Recently, Fiber Optic Cable technology has taken center stage for many of the network buildout plans around the world.
+With the unprecedented amount of Government Funding like the IIJA Broadband programs in the United States under way, much of the funds are being promised to Fiber Networks.
+The sentiment among many in the market is that Fiber is the end-all solution to get broadband delivered to rural American communities.

 This begs the question, “Is it too good to be true?”.
 Fiber has the reputation of being reliable and high capacity.
-But there are several factors for RDOF winners, as well as other service providers in Rural America, to consider for their network deployments.
+But there are several factors for service providers in Rural Communities to consider for their network deployments.
 The ‘Myth’ of fiber may be building unreasonable expectations that may leave operators in a tough spot.
-RDOF winners may not be able to comply with their buildout promises, and other operators may invest a lot of money that will still leave certain requirements unmet.
+Government funding winners may not be able to comply with their buildout commitments, and other operators may invest a lot of money that will still leave certain communities unserved.

 In this article: